 The same rule holds for humbuckers.
 Humbuckers (like those on a Les Paul or Gibson SG) consist of two single-coil pickups next to each other.
 They sound in general less clear than single-coils, but they have a much higher output.
 The most important feature of humbuckers is that, thanks to their special construction, they don't pick up interference from magnetic fields like single-coils do.
 Humbuckers also have the advantage that they can be used in several different coil combinations, just by throwing a switch.
 This allows you to choose for instance between a heavy sound or a clear sound with only one pickup.

 As for making pick-ups: don't even think about it if you don't have steel nerves.
 I made two pick-ups, a single-coil and a humbucker.
 Both were rather experimental and the single-coil didn't produce enough output, so I took it apart to make the humbucker.
 It was constructed from a few magnets from a cupboard lock and wire from a damaged pickup.
-It works and sounds good, but I don't recommend trying this yourself if you're not too patient!
+It works and sounds good, but I do not recommend trying this yourself if you are not too patient!
 It requires basic knowledge of magnetics and it takes a lot of time and care to wind that hair-thin wire around those magnets.
 I used a “Technic Lego” construction for this, but it still wasn't easy.
 The risk that the wire breaks is very big and you really don't want the wire to get entangled.
 It almost made me mad at some moments!

 In other words: it may be a much better idea to buy the pick-ups.
 There are lots of custom models available today.
 Mind that the same model of pick-up is often available in specialised versions for neck and bridge positions.
 As for the brands, I can recommend Schaller, which has good pickups.
 I bought two Schaller pick-ups, a single-coil for about $40 and a humbucker for about $50.
 Schaller does not seem to have a website, but there is a good unofficial site at http://besides.ipc.ru/schaller/.
 Other good brands are: Mighty Mite, Bill Lawrence, Seymour Duncan and DiMarzio.
 You could also order genuine Fender or Gibson pickups, but get ready to empty your wallets when you do.